StanfordSpezi/SpeziBluetooth/README.md

 ```

 > [!NOTE]
-> You can learn more about a [`Component` in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component).
+> You can learn more about a [`Module` in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module).

 ## Example

 `MyDeviceModel` demonstrates the capabilities of the Spezi Bluetooth module.
-This class integrates the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) component to create a `MyDevice` instance injected in the SwiftUI environment to send string messages over Bluetooth and collect them in a messages array.
+This class integrates the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) module to create a `MyDevice` instance injected in the SwiftUI environment to send string messages over Bluetooth and collect them in a messages array.

-> Tip: The type uses the Spezi dependency injection of the `Bluetooth` component, the most common usage of the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) component.
-[You can learn more about the Spezi dependency injection mechanisms in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component#Dependencies).
+> Tip: The type uses the Spezi dependency injection of the `Bluetooth` module, the most common usage of the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) module.
+[You can learn more about the Spezi dependency injection mechanisms in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module-dependency).

 ```swift
 import Spezi